 Up2Drive is a division of BMW North America that specializes in auto loan financing.
 It finances all makes and models, but the car can’t have more than 90,000 miles and must meet other eligibility criterias.
 To apply, go to its website and fill out the application.
 If approved, it sends you cash to use to pay off your old loan and set you up with new terms through them.

-With interest rates as low as 0.99%, iLending Direct is one of the best options for someone with a fair credit rating.
-It partners with many banks and credit unions to find the best rates, then creates a customized solution based on your unique situation.
+iLending Direct is a great option for someone with a fair credit rating.
+It partners with many banks and credit unions to generate offers, then creates a customized solution based on your unique situation.
 Its main focus is helping customers easily lower their car loan payments and interest rates.

 With My Auto Loan, your bad credit won’t stop you from getting in touch with up to four lenders in a matter of minutes.
 It also offers an interest rate calculator to help you make better estimates on the overall costs of your loan.
 In lieu of a good credit rating, you’ll need to have an income of at least $1,800 per month with no bankruptcies.
 Additionally, cars must be no more than 8 years old and must have under 100,000 miles.